 An old commercial for dandruff shampoo showcased a series of scenes where someone would discover a friend’s shampoo and say, “I didn’t know you had dandruff.”
 With a cheeky grin, they’d reply, “I don’t!”

 One of the most distressing stigmas around depression medication or therapy is the assumption that anyone who needs it is weak, crazy, or constantly struggling.
 The fear that other people might have these assumptions is one of the reasons people avoid seeking treatment.
-However, like the dandruff shampoo commercial, the people who take steps to address mental illness may better manage their mental health than if they ignored their problems.
+However, the people who take steps to address mental illness may better manage their it than if they ignored their problems.
 People who attend therapy or take medications have recognized a problem in their life, and they’re taking steps to address it.

 A common phrase you might hear in therapy is, “how you feel is not your fault but what you do about it is your responsibility.”
 People with depression who seek treatment are aware they could use help working on their mental health, just like someone with flu symptoms might go to the doctor.
 Mental health issues are extremely common, and people who seek treatment may be healthier than those who ignore mental health issues.